Saddiq Bey NBA Playoffs Player Props: Hawks vs. Celtics

-The Atlanta Hawks, Saddiq Bey included, will play at 3:30 PM on Saturday versus the Boston Celtics in the 2023 NBA Playoffs.
+The Atlanta Hawks, Saddiq Bey included, will play at 7:00 PM on Tuesday against the Boston Celtics in the 2023 NBA Playoffs.

-In this piece we'll break down Bey's stats and trends, helping you make good predictions on prop bets.
+We're going to break down Bey's prop bets, using stats and trends to help you make good picks.

 Saddiq Bey Prop Bets vs. the Celtics